 Regarding the justification of conducting scientific research (point e), the proposed text does not elaborate on specific benchmarks against which the validity and merit of research endeavors by private sector bodies can be evaluated.
 The measure does not specify whether such research projects need to generate public value but rather vaguely states in recital 41 that “the provision of data should also support activities related to scientific research (including private research).”
 As pointed out by the EDPB-EDPS joint opinion, this wording might give rise to situations where private sector bodies can access centrally pooled electronic health data without contributing to research aligned with public interests, but mainly with commercial ones.

 Further, the proposal allows private companies to access data to develop innovative services contributing to public health or social security (point f), for training, testing and evaluating algorithms (point g), as well as to provide personalized health care to natural persons (h).
 These requirements can be interpreted as granting private companies access to electronic health data to train their proprietary artificial intelligence algorithms and to develop products in data-intensive industries in the healthcare sector, such as with the Internet of Things appliances.
 And this is problematic for multiple reasons.
-Not only can they give rise, once again, to uses and services which might not be socially beneficial; they also increase public sector dependencies on privately owned computational infrastructure in the healthcare sector – where Big Tech has significantly expanded their business activities in recent years.
+Not only can they give rise, once again, to uses and services which might not be socially beneficial; but they also increase public sector dependencies on privately owned computational infrastructure in the healthcare sector – where Big Tech has significantly expanded their business activities in recent years.

 As pointed out by the Radboud University submission to the European Commission public consultation, this could foster the scenario where commercial profits generated from accessing datasets created by public sector bodies do not flow back to the public.
 Instead, they would remain privatized, increasing the reliance of public institutions on private digital infrastructure in the healthcare field – a crucial area of public activity.